mozilla/bleach/docs/clean.rst

 You can also use callables that take the tag, attribute name and attribute value and returns ``True`` to keep the attribute or ``False`` to drop it.
+If they return :data:`bleach.sanitizer.VALUE_SAFE`, not only will the value be kept, :mod:`bleach.clean` will also refrain from further filtering the attribute value.

 You can pass a callable as the attributes argument value and it'll run for every tag/attr.